ArnoSoontjens/Odoo-Java/README.md

 ```
 This will create a new odooConnector object to connect to the given hostname.

-There also is a possibility to provide a protocol, hostname and port separatly to form the URL:
+There also is a possibility to provide a protocol, hostname and port separately to form the URL:
 ```javascript
 IOdooConnector odooConnector = new OdooConnector("HTTP", "www.somehostname.com", 8080);
 ```